wtsi-npg/genotyping/doc/fluidigm.md

 2. Samples are processed in the laboratory on a Fluidigm EP1 instrument, in batches.
 3. Result data are written to an NFS filesystem, one directory per batch.
 4. NPG run a `cron` job daily which:
-   1. Locates aany batches of data added to the NFS filesystem in the last 7 days.
+   1. Locates any batches of data added to the NFS filesystem in the last 7 days.
    2. For each batch of data, splits the output into several files, one per sample.
    3. Publishes these per-sample files to iRODS and annotates them with "primary" metadata.